Kyoto Itinerary 4 Days: A City of a Million Temples

 One more thing:

-Although you can pay for the bus and subway with cash, it’s more convenient to use a Welcome Suica or Pasmo Passport card.
-You can add money to the card and use it to pay for rides on subway lines, trains, and buses.
-However, you need to buy the card at Narita or Haneda Airports when you first arrive in Japan or from an online travel agency like Klook before arriving in Japan.
+Although you can pay for the bus and subway with cash, using a Welcome Suica or Pasmo Passport card is more convenient.
+You can add money to the card to pay for rides on subway lines, trains, and buses.

 Day 1 – Southern Higashiyama